-Travel Insurance with Agape Volunteers is available regardless of where you'll be travelling from and your cover is valid from the moment you pay your programme fee, insuring you against cancellation and curtailment.
+Travel Insurance with Agape Volunteers is available to both UK and non-UK residents, regardless of where you'll be travelling from.
+Your cover is valid from the moment you pay your programme fee, insuring you against cancellation and curtailment, so it is in your interest to pay as soon as possible.